 A Different Way to Hear God’s Voice

 At the prompting of our church leadership, a few weeks prior to our decision we decided to try a different way to hear God’s voice.
 We decided to cast lots.
-It’s a practice that our church actually does in selecting deacons and elders.
+It’s a practice that our church at the time had used to select deacons and elders.

-Casting lots is a biblical way to make a decision when you have prayed about the situation and have come to a place where you literally are stuck because you have some very good options.
-It’s a great option to do in prayer and faith by placing all options before the Lord simply because it isn’t clear what you should do.
+Our leadership at the time had described casting lots as a biblical way to make a decision.
+It is something they suggested using specifically in situations when you have prayed about what to do and you’re literally stuck because you have some very good options.
+The church and lead pastor specifically, taught that it was a great option to do—in prayer and faith—to place all options before the Lord because it’s simply not clear what you should do.

 For three years we had been praying and laboring over building a home.
 Casting lots wasn’t something that we just decided to do because it sounded like a good idea.
-It was something we chose to do because we had been seeking the Lord for a long time and we felt stuck.
+It was something we chose to do because we had been seeking the Lord for a long time and we felt stuck, and it was recommended by our church leadership at the time.

 The day we decided to cast lots was very intentional and we had been prayerful several days leading up to it.
 There were four options for us.